 - Drinks: 5.0, the drink I had was excellent and super unique, great menu and well-stocked bar.

 Barkeep OKC is a cocktail supply store with a sweet bar in the back.
 They sell everything from bitters (the best variety I’ve ever come across), mixers, bar tools, and vintage glassware.
 (It reminded me a little bit of Vena’s Fizz House in Portland, ME.)
 The owner is a bartender who was unable to find ingredients outside of the bar for home use so, she decided to open the store.
 It provides home bartenders and pros with a place to get what they need.
-They also have an online store that sells cocktail kits (everything but the booze) and sip-safe masks.

 While visiting, I enjoyed the 2020 Vision which was so delicious that I talked another guest into having one.
 The cocktail is a blend of dark rum, St. Agrestis amaro, house carrot spice cordial, cream, and egg.
 The carrot juice in the cordial added a fresh zing of flavor.
 My husband enjoyed a lovely tequila highball, not pictured.
 I also left with some glasses and a bottle of hibiscus extract because the world needs more red drinks in pretty glasses!
 This place is a must for your next visit to OKC.